+Submission to: Council Council

-Meeting Date: Submitted by: May 30, 2019 Dr. Richard Martin, Chair, Competence Committee Agenda Item Title: Competence Committee Action Requested: The following items The following item(s) X The attached is for require approval by are of particular interest to information only.
-No Choose an item.
+Meeting Date: Submitted by:

+May 30, 2019 , Competence Committee

+Agenda Item Title: Competence Committee

+Action Requested: The following items The following item(s) X The attached is for

+require approval by are of particular interest to information only.
+No

+Choose an item.
 See Choose an item.
-Feedback action is required. below for details of the is sought on this matter. recommendation.
-ITEM DETAILS Recommendation (if applicable) : n/a Background: The Competence Commi ttee met on April 17, 2019.
-The following items discu issed will be of interest to Cour icil: 1.
-PRO-Active : In 2 017, Council directed staff to w ork with stakeholders to develop a robust plan to address disruptive beh avior in the workforce.
-This work, supported work, supported by a consultant Ms. Annamarie Fuchs, has been completed and was present and was presented to Council in September 2018.
-Subsequently, at the request of the he request of the healthcare CEOs, a design team comprised of individuals from each partic from each participating organization completed a return on investment analysis, a detaile ed one year business plan and a budget to support that • elivered to the healthcare CEOs • , , · · t election has delayed a respon · · · at a meeting will be held in the includes project support, a community of practice to support leaders in dealing with disruptive behavior in the workplace, a wellness initiative, leadership development, a series of demonstration projects and a marketing and evaluation strategy.
-The Alberta Medical Association has committed to fund and implement the wellness part of the plan.
-Given that y CPSA Council, there is an expo · cially to support this initiative going funds in the budget for the ne - • the project.
-Details will be rev · and will be brought to Council • • • • • • • • • • • • • • • • • • • • veral years, CPSA has been mo ysicians must submit detailed i · is manually enter red into a database.
-Currently, CPSA employs two full time data entry clerks to perform this function because cannabis, not having a DIN, is not entered into PIN.
+Feedback action is required.

+below for details of the is sought on this matter.

+recommendation.

+AGENDA ITEM DETAILS

+Recommendation n/a

+(if applicable) : ny u

+Background: The Competence Commit ttee met on April 17, 2019.

+Buckground. - issed will be of interest to Cour ncil:

+017, Council directed staff to w

+plan to address disruptive beh

+work, supported by a consultant Ms. Annamarie Fuchs, has been co e Fuchs, has been completed

+and was presented to Council in September 2018.
+Subsequently, at the 8.
+Subsequently, at the

+request of the he althcare CEOs, a design team o comprised of individuals

+from each partici pating organization completed a return on investment

+analysis, a detaile ed one year business plan and a a budget to support that

+plan.
+This was de elivered to the healthcare CEOs s on target on January 31,

+2019.
+The recent t election has delayed a respon se from the CEOs however

+we anticipate tha at a meeting will be held in the near future.
+The plan

+includes project s support, a community of practi ce to support leaders in

+dealing with disr uptive behavior in the workplac ce, a wellness initiative,

+leadership develo opment, a series of demonstrat tion projects and a

+valuation strategy.
+The Alberta

+nd and implement the wellness

+y CPSA Council, there is an exp

+ially to support this initiative g -

+g funds in the budget for the n

+the project.
+Details will be rev •

+and will be brought to Council

+veral years, CPSA has been mo -

+ysicians must submit detailed

+is manually enter ed into a database.
+Currently, CPSA employs two full time

+data entry clerks to perform this function because cannabis, not having a DIN, is not entered into PIN.
 To date there has been limited value for this expenditure, we have interacted with a small number of physicians as a result of this data.
 The egregious cannabis prescribing issues have also come directly to the complaint director's attention via a complaint.
 Health Canada collects prescribing data from licensed producers and informs the medical regulatory authorities periodically when physicians prescribe 25 grams/day.
 CPSA is the only MRA in Canada that has their own monitoring process.
 We have recently been informed that Health Canada will be enhancing their reporting to MRAs and we are proposing that cannabis monitoring by CPSA be eliminated if the information from Health Canada meets our needs.
 The Competence Committee felt it was important to ensure any monitoring process identify all cannabis prescribing to minors.
 We can request additional information from Health Canada, including all authorizations to patients under the age of 18.